aqipro/aqilink-docs/docs/README.md

 1) Request a [trial version](https://try.aqipro.com)
 2) You'll be provided with a link to download the Docker image
 3) Start the **`aqilink`** container based on the image
-4) Store documents from SAP to the content repository
+4) Store documents from SAP to the content
+5) Dive deeper and replicate any additional metadata you want from SAP at your repository using our [aqishare](/docs/aqishare/)

 ### Prerequisites